appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/configure-runner/custom-certificates.md

 ./install_cert.sh
 ```

-- When the URL is asked, you can input a URL address which you can access with proxy.
+- When the URL is asked, you can input a URL address which you can access with proxy like `github.com`.

-- If the runner can access to the `github.com` with proxy only, you can input `github.com` and hit enter.

 - The script will initially attempt to connect to the provided URL without using a proxy.
 If the connection fails, it will then try the proxy variables.